lettergram/sentence-classification/README.md

 ## Supplemental Material

-This repository was created in conjunction with a guide titled[]Nueral Networks to Production, From an Engineer](https://austingwalters.com/neural-networks-to-production-from-an-engineer/).
+This repository was created in conjunction with a guide titled [Nueral Networks to Production, From an Engineer](https://austingwalters.com/neural-networks-to-production-from-an-engineer/).

 Below is the guides table of contents: